Vitamin D and Autoimmune Disease: The Vital Connection & Research

 Regulation of T Helper Cells and T Regulatory Cells

 The nutrient's effects on cell differentiation are particularly remarkable.
-It inhibits the development of pro-inflammatory Th1 and Th17 cells while promoting anti-inflammatory Treg populations.
+It inhibits the development of pro-inflammatory Th1 and Th17 cells while promoting anti-inflammatory Treg populations — simultaneously suppressing IFN-γ and IL-17 while enhancing calming IL-10.

-Dendritic cells also fall under this regulatory umbrella.
-Their maturation and antigen-presenting capabilities become more controlled, resulting in tempered immune activation.
+• Dendritic cells — maturation and antigen-presenting capacity become more controlled, tempering immune activation

 This comprehensive cellular modulation creates an environment favoring tolerance over aggression.
 The therapeutic potential lies in restoring balance to disrupted immune conversations.